carpentries/instructor-training/_extras/training_calendar.md

 All trainings are offered online from 9 am to 5 pm in the time zone noted.
 You do not need to be in the same time zone yourself but need to accommodate that time zone.

 Registration for each event closes one week before that event.
+You may change or cancel your registration up to one week before the event.
+Cancelations less than one week in advance and no-shows may result in forfeiting your seat.
+We do make exceptions to this policy in limited circumstances (e.g. illness), so please do reach out to us at [team@carpentries.org](mailto:team@carpentries.org) if there was an extenuating circumstance and we will be able to make alternative arrangements for you to join another training event.

 # North America